 The International Ski Federation (FIS) Alpine World Cup tour is the premier circuit for alpine skiing competition.
 The inaugural season launched in January 1967, and the 2016-2017 season marks the 51st consecutive year for the FIS.
-This World Cup season begins on 29 October 2016 in Sölden, Austria, and will conclude in the United States at Aspen on 19 March 2017.
+This World Cup season for men begins on 23 October 2016 in Sölden, Austria, and will conclude in the United States at Aspen on 19 March 2017.
 The biennial World Championships will interrupt this competitive season in early February in Saint Moritz, Switzerland.

 This winter’s season is composed by 9 downhills, 11 slaloms, 9 giant slaloms, 6 super giant slaloms and 2 alpine combined.
 The alpine ski racer will complete in 37 events in the 19 stages of the competitions hosted by 12 countries but still, even the Olympic Games of 2018 will take place in South Korea, here is no stage held in Asia.
 16 stages will take place in Europe and 3 in North America.